32 years old and from Edo State, Nigeria.

 He was rescued in the afternoon by an NGO ship who transferred him to the Guardia Costiera, landing in Lampedusa on 7 May 2017.

-That day, he met his friends Jeffrey (36, Nigeria; story forthcoming) and Emmanuel (24, Nigeria; story forthcoming) at the Lampedusa island hotspot before all three were transferred to state housing in a city an hour north of Rome.
+That day, he met his friends Jeffrey (36, Nigeria) and Emmanuel (24, Nigeria) at the Lampedusa island hotspot before all three were transferred to state housing in a city an hour north of Rome.

-Charles took the selfie of all four of us (at left) after we met in that city and talked one afternoon last fall.
+Charles took the selfie of all four of us here after we met in that city and talked one afternoon in fall 2017.

 Charles is an amazing human being.